Why, Charlie Brown, Why?

-Why, Charlie Brown, Why? is the 33rd prime-time animated TV special based upon the comic strip Peanuts by Charles M. Schulz.
+Why, Charlie Brown, Why? is a 1990 American animated television special, and the 33rd prime-time animated TV special based upon the comic strip Peanuts by Charles M. Schulz.
 It originally aired on March 16, 1990, and was also nominated for an Emmy.
-It is the first Charlie Brown special of the 1990s.

 Plot

-Janice Emmons is a new friend and classmate of Charlie Brown and Linus, who loves to play on the swings.
-The special begins with Charlie Brown, Sally, Linus, and Janice waiting for the school bus.
-As Janice boards the bus, she hits her arm on a railing, causing it to bruise; Linus notices that Janice has been bruising easily lately.
-When they arrive at school, Janice starts feeling ill.
-She tells Linus that she is feeling tired and has a fever, so she is sent to the school nurse and is later picked up by her mother.
-Three days later, the class is told that Janice is in the hospital.
+At the beginning of the special, Charlie Brown, Linus, Sally, and a girl named Janice Emmons — a new friend and classmate of Charlie Brown and Linus — are seen waiting for the school bus.
+It's heavily implied that Linus is in love with Janice.
+While getting on the bus, Janice accidentally hits her arm on the bus railing, causing it to bruise.
+Linus notices that Janice bruises easily, and she mentions that she never used to.
+When they arrive at school, Janice starts feeling so ill that she has to go home sick.
+Three days later, her classmates discover that she is in the hospital.